Olé, Olé, Olé: In other sports

-In North America, it first became synonymous with the Montreal Canadiens and it has been chanted by Canadian fans for a few decades.
+In North America, it first became synonymous with the Montreal Canadiens and it has been chanted by Canadiens fans for a few decades.
 Fans of the Montreal Canadiens could be heard singing this chant after winning the North Division and obtaining the Campbell Bowl on June 24, 2021, also Saint-Jean-Baptiste Day, a provincial holiday.
-This is the first time that the Montreal Canadiens have been to the Stanley Cup Finals since 1993.
+This was the first time that the Montreal Canadiens had been to the Stanley Cup Final since 1993.
 In the United States, the chant has been used at American football games, and baseball games.
 New York Mets fans have adapted the chant from "olé" to "José" to cheer for José Reyes.
 Toronto Blue Jays fans similarly used the chant for José Bautista.
 Cleveland Guardians fans use the chant for José Ramirez.
 Chicago White Sox fans used the chant for José Valentín in the early 2000s, and adapted it for José Abreu when he was with the team.

 The chant is also common at WWE events taking place in Europe, Montreal or in the U.S. For example, the chant was heard at the April 8th, 2013 edition of WWE Raw at the Izod Center.
 The chant was also repeatedly heard throughout the May 4, 2015, telecast of WWE Raw that took place at the Bell Centre in Montreal, as well as the April 30, 2018, telecast of WWE Raw that also emanated from the Bell Centre, when wrestler Seth Rollins, who was the WWE Intercontinental Champion at the time, was greeted by huge cheers and an Olé, Olé, Olé chant before thanking the crowd with “Merci beaucoup” (French for “thank you very much”).
 It was first heard in wrestling before WWE when Sami Zayn, who wrestled in independents as El Generico, used it as his intro music.

 Montreal-area born WWE star Sami Zayn led the Bell Centre crowd into singing the Olé, Olé, Olé chant during the April 15, 2019 episode of WWE Raw before eventually (kayfabe) turning his back on his hometown fans.
 Zayn previously wrestled in the independent circuits as El Generico, a masked luchador character, and he used the Bouncing Souls' "Olé!" as his entrance theme at the time.
 Fans would often do the chant during his matches, and the chants would follow him into the WWE as well.